 In the dog days of summer, take some time to focus on your own career.
 Is it time to negotiate a raise or title change?
 Do you want to study for a new HR certification?
 Assess your career goals, and identify a few ways to get there.

 Don’t forget about National Payroll Week!
 It’s a great way to engage employees and educate them about what you do.
 Invite employees to come together to play payroll trivia, win prizes, and eat payroll-themed foods (PayDay anyone?).
+And if you're looking for help with your payroll, check out our payroll guide!

 For many companies, now is the time to deep dive into open enrollment.
 If you haven’t started planning communication around this year’s benefits offering, it’s time to get started.
 Be sure to highlight major policy changes, trends in the benefits space, and key enrollment dates.